edoardogiacomello/DoomGAN/README.md

  _WIP_

  ###Outputing to WAD files
- You can generate working WAD files directly from the nework samples.
+ You can generate working WAD files directly from the network samples.
 Documentation is still in progress but you can give it a try by checking the DoomGAN.py script and running the sample function with 'WAD' save parameter.

  ## Performances
  The developement machine had the following specs: